Want to sign up for our blog?

 2. Kitty Litter Box Preferences

-Does your kitty dislike or have trouble with their litter box?
-Try and understand if this might be the case.
+Does your cat dislike or have trouble with their litter box?
+Try to investigate whether this might be the cause behind your cat peeing elsewhere.
 For example:

 • Is the litter box clean enough?
-Cats are very clean creatures.
-So if their litter box is not as clean as they like, they might not use it.
+We all prefer to use a clean toilet, and cats are no different!
+If their litter box is not as clean as they like then they might not use it.

 • Is the litter box always in a room that is accessible to your cat?
-They need easy access at all times - and won’t just ‘hold it’ if they need to go, and can’t get in!
+They need easy access at all times - and won’t just ‘hold it’ if they need to go and can’t get to it.

 • Is the litter box too high up?
 This might make it difficult for your pet to access, particularly if you have a more senior cat.

 • Have you tried a different type of litter?
-Sometimes, the answer is as simple as your kitty’s preferences!
+Sometimes, the answer to why cats avoid a litter box is as simple as your kitty’s preferences!
 They may dislike the litter you’ve chosen - so try using a different type to encourage them to use the litter box.

 3. Limited Litter Boxes

 How many litter boxes do you have in your house?
-If you have multiple cats, you might not have enough!
-It’s best to have one more litter box than the number of cats.
+If you have multiple cats, you might not have enough.
+This could then be prompting your cats to urinate elsewhere!
+As a helpful tip, it’s best to have one more litter box than the number of cats in the house.
+Make sure to have them all in separate places, rather than together.
+Otherwise, this is just one large litter tray in the minds of cats!

 4. Stress or Unhappiness

 Like a lot of humans, cats also like to feel in charge!
-If they don't feel completely happy or are facing any stress or anxiety, this can cause them to spray.
-The act of spraying along with the smell, makes them feel more confident.
-So sometimes, spraying may be due to a change in your cat’s routine or lifestyle - your furry pal is a creature of habit and doesn’t like change!
+If they’re not feeling completely happy, or are facing stress or anxiety, this could explain why cats spray.
+They'll leave urine marks to help them feel safer in that particular place.
+Essentially, spraying may be due to a change in your cat’s routine or lifestyle.
+Your furry pal is a creature of habit and doesn’t like change!

 If you think stress might be the cause, try to identify what’s making your cat feel unhappy.
-For example, there might be a scary neighbor cat outside the window, so shutting blinds or windows would stop your cat feeling intimidated.
-Your cat might also be lonely so would benefit from play at a regular time, when you can give them lots of love and affection.
+For example, there might be a scary neighbor cat outside of the window, so shutting blinds or windows would keep your cat from feeling intimidated.
+Another cause could be a change in your family or in the home, such as remodeling or celebrations, or even the presence of new furniture.

 5. Scent Habits

-If your cat has a favorite spraying spot, the scent could be attracting them back for a second spray.
-To discourage this habit, you should clean the area where your cat has urinated with a simple soap and water or use a recommended urine stain and odor remover.
-Don’t use ammonia-based or bleach cleaners as this will attract your cat back to pee again.
+If your cat has developed a habit of urine spraying in a particular spot, the scent could be attracting them back for a repeat spraying.
+To discourage this habit, you should clean the area where your cat has urinated with a simple mixture of soap and water, or use a recommended urine stain and odor remover.
+Don’t use ammonia-based or bleach cleaners as this could attract your cat to spray there again.

-If you’ve ruled out illness and other stress factors, the best way to stop spraying is to provide your cat with a calming and comforting environment.
-FELIWAY Optimum Diffuser is vet recommended to comfort cats at home and decrease urine spraying.
-It is the ideal solution to help your cat feel secure in their environment, making both you and your cat happier!
+If you’ve ruled out illness and other stress factors, the best way to stop a cat from spraying is to provide your cat with a calming and comforting environment.
+FELIWAY Optimum helps to comfort cats at home and decrease urine spraying.
+This is the ideal solution to help your cat feel secure in their environment, making both you and your cat happier!
+For the best results, use the diffuser in the area where your cat spends most of their time.

-You can also consider using FELIWAY CLASSIC Spray if your cat keeps spraying in one single place - this should be sprayed on the area at least once daily.
-Making your kitty feel comfortable in your home will stop them from spraying from stress, and bring you both closer together.
+You can also consider using FELIWAY Classic Spray if your cat keeps spraying in one place.
+Spray on the target area at least once daily after it has been cleaned.
+Remember, making your cat feel comfortable in your home will help to reduce spraying from stress and limit any signals - including spraying - as well as bring you both closer.
+For more information read our article on creating a cat-friendly home.

 Share on: